cytopia/linux-timemachine/README.md

 All backups are incremental except the first created one.
 You can nevertheless safely remove all previous folders and the remaining folders will still have all of their content.

-Backups are done incrementally, so least space is consumed.
+Backups are done incrementally, so the least amount of space is consumed.
 Due to `rsync`'s ability, every folder will still contain all files, even though they are just incremental backups.
 This is archived via hardlinks.
 ```
 $ du -hd1 .
 497M    ./2018-01-06__18-43-30